In this post, I am going to look at all the benefits of drinking chamomile tea.

 It comes off of a flowering plant that is part of the daisy family.
 Chamomile flowers have been used in both the fresh variation and the dried variety to cure a number of health problems for hundreds of years.
 The ingredient that makes Chamomile special is called bisabolol, which has a number of anti-inflammatory and anti-irritant properties.

-Chamomile can be used topically or orally to treat a number of everyday ailments, such as:
+Chamomile can also be used topically or orally to treat a number of everyday ailments, such as:

 - Insomnia and other sleep problems